MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot-enterprise.md

 Specialized systems, such as PCs that control medical equipment, point-of-sale systems, and ATMs, often require a longer servicing option because of their purpose.
 These devices typically perform a single important task and don’t need feature updates as frequently as other devices in the organization.
 It’s more important that these devices be kept as stable and secure as possible than that they be up to date with UI changes.
 The LTSC servicing model prevents Windows 10 IoT Enterprise LTSC devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up to date.
 With this in mind, quality updates are still immediately available to Windows 10 IoT Enterprise LTSC clients, but customers can choose to defer them by using one of the servicing tools mentioned in the Servicing tools section.

+Microsoft makes available a new Windows 10 IoT Enterprise LTSC release approximately every three years.
+Each Windows 10 IoT Enterprise LTSC release is its own SKU and contains all the new capabilities and support updates included in the Windows 10 IoT Enterprise features updates since the previous LTSC release.
+To access these features updates a new Windows 10 IoT Enterprise LTSC SKU must be purchased.

 * [Learn more about LTSC](https://docs.microsoft.com/windows/deployment/update/waas-overview#long-term-servicing-channel)

 > [!NOTE]